 What You Can Do

-The good news is this: While only 32% of U.S. employees overall are engaged, there are organizations that have more than doubled this percentage.
+Learning how to increase employee engagement may seem like a daunting task.
+However, the good news is this: While only 32% of U.S. employees overall are engaged, there are organizations that have more than doubled this percentage.
 Gallup's Exceptional Workplace Award winners averaged 70% employee engagement even during a highly disruptive 2021.
 Here's what they do differently:

 - Use their organizational culture and values to guide business decisions.
 Employees need to see the intended culture and values lived out daily.
 It is important to listen to people and act based on employees' work-life needs.
 The most successful organizations put their values at the center of decisions.
 For example, those organizations may spend more money in the short-term to do what is right for employees during a pandemic -- even if those expenditures are well beyond the original budget -- or design flexible working arrangements with employee wellbeing and performance in mind.
 Employees can see the organization's values lived out through decisions, which builds trust in leadership.